Leopold Auer: Evaluation and selection of concertos and (Beethoven) romances

 Beethoven wrote two Romances for violin and orchestra, Romance No. 1 in G, Op.
 40, and Romance No. 2 in F, Op.
 50. Auer (pp. 52–54) mentions the two Romances as scored for violin and piano in versions he had edited, but the text is about the orchestral version.

-Relations
+Relatives

 Auer's first wife, Nadine Pelikan, was Russian.
 The jazz vibraphonist Vera Auer is a niece of Leopold Auer.
 The actor Mischa Auer (born Mischa Ounskowsky) was his grandson.
 The composer György Ligeti (the name Ligeti is a Hungarian equivalent of the German name Auer) was his great-grandnephew.
 Prominent Hungarian philosopher and lecturer Ágnes Heller mentions that prominent Hungarian violinist Leopold Auer was related to her family on her mother's side.

 Auer's second wife, Wanda Bogutska Stein (Auer), was his piano accompanist on some concert tours (in Russia up to 1917) and later on some recordings.